allanmaclean/toy-robot-simulator/README.md

 4. Frontend will be accessible via [http://localhost:4200/](http://localhost:4200/)
 5. Backend will be running on [http://localhost:3000/](http://localhost:3000/)

+## Pulling Changes
+When changes are made to `trs-frontend` and `trs-api` you can pull those changes via:

+`git submodule update --remote`

 ## Running Locally with Hot Reload

 Note to myself: